amoore2600/rfdumper/README.md

 Like Ruffus guiding the Wild Stallions, I am here to transform your Retro Freak in to a massively awesome cart dumping beast to leagally back up your own carts.

+You can see a demo of me dumping my carts here: https://youtu.be/hB6V2Wt41kQ

 The author is not liable for any damage caused by using this software / SD image etc. I do not take responsibility.
 Please use it at your own risk.
 Hopfully it wont brik you system.

 Your Retro Freak should be on Application version 2.7 befor you use this custom firmware.
 You can see what version your device has by checking the system information on your Retro Freak. up grade instuctions can be found on the Retro Freak web page.